Agbaji scores 26, No. 11 KU holds off No. 25 Oklahoma 69-62

 The Jayhawks grew stagnant on offense with Agbaji and Garrett the only ones able to get anything to go, and their once-stingy defense became downright generous.
 Manek and Reaves took advantage of the newfound open looks with a barrage of 3-pointers, which opened up the lane for Harkless and De'Vion Harmon to slice to the basket.

-By the time Reaves drilled a 3-pointer with 5 minutes to go, and Harkless followed Reaves' miss with a layup a few minutes later, the Sooners were within 62-57 and had the roughly 3,000 fans in T-Mobile Center on edge.
+By the time Reaves drilled a 3-pointer with 5 minutes to go, and Harkless followed Reaves' miss with a layup a few minutes later, the Sooners were within 62-57.

 Mitch Lightfoot's basket with 2:22 left was the first in the second half by anybody but Agbaji and Garrett for Kansas, and Garrett answered Reaves' free throw moments later with one of his own to make it 65-60 with 1:36 to go.